Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 println(instant)
 ```

-Any code using this API will be difficult to test, as the call to the `now()` function will always return the real current time, while in tests it’s often desirable to return fake values instead.
+Any code using this API will be difficult to test, as the call to the `now()` function will always return the real current time, while in tests it's often desirable to return fake values instead.

 To enable testability, the [`kotlinx-datetime`](https://github.com/Kotlin/kotlinx-datetime) library has an API that lets
 users get a `Clock` instance, and then use that to get the current time: